Jacinta Nampijinpa Price: Indigenous welfare policies

 Price has been a vocal supporter of alcohol restrictions in remote Aboriginal communities and the cashless debit card, and criticised the Labor government for overturning these welfare policies.
 In her maiden speech, she said the overturning of grog bans would allow alcoholism and accompanying violence to flourish, while the cashless welfare card had improved the lives of many families on welfare, who could "feed their children rather than seeing their money claimed by kinship demand from alcoholics, substance abusers and gamblers".
-On 4 August 2022, she called for urgent action on the alcohol crisis in remote communities.
+In August 2022, she called for urgent action on the alcohol crisis in remote communities.

 Voice to Parliament

 Price opposed the Albanese government's proposal for a referendum to enshrine an Indigenous Voice to Parliament within the Australian Constitution on the grounds that it would be a racially divisive bureaucracy that couldn't be dismantled, that it would set Indigenous and non-Indigenous people on an unequal footing, and would imply that Aboriginal people are a "separate entity to the rest of Australia".
-Noting her objections to the Voice, Aboriginal journalist Stan Grant told the ABC Insiders program on 31 July 2022 that Price will be "a significant and important voice on [the issue] and clearly others in the Coalition Opposition have gathered around her..."
+Noting her objections to the Voice, Aboriginal journalist Stan Grant told the ABC's Insiders program on 31 July 2022 that Price will be "a significant and important voice on [the issue] and clearly others in the Coalition Opposition have gathered around her..."

 In her maiden speech, Price told Parliament that the Labor government was "yet to demonstrate how this proposed Voice will deliver practical outcomes and unite rather than drive a wedge further between Indigenous and non-Indigenous Australia".
 In a 2022 book entitled Beyond Belief...
 Rethinking the Voice to Parliament, Price wrote: "The globally unprecedented Voice proposal will divide Australia along racial lines...
 It will constitutionally enshrine the idea that Aboriginal people are perpetual victims – forever in need of special measures."

-In November 2022, Price spoke to the media alongside Nationals leader David Littleproud to support the Party's formal announcement of opposition to the Voice, telling reporters, "What we need now is practical measures and we have to stop dividing our nation along the lines of race."
+In November 2022, Price spoke to the media alongside Nationals leader David Littleproud to support the party's formal announcement of opposition to the Voice, telling reporters, "What we need now is practical measures and we have to stop dividing our nation along the lines of race."